AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-pools/remove-users-from-resource-pool.md

 filename: remove-users-from-resource-pool
 product-area: resource-management
 navigation-topic: resource-pools
-title: Remove users from resource pools in Adobe Workfront
+title: Remove users from resource pools
 description: Although there is no limit to how many users you can have in a resource pool, the list of users only displays the first 2000 users, listed alphabetically.
 ---

-# Remove users from resource pools in&nbsp;Adobe Workfront
+# Remove users from resource pools

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Although there is no limit to how many users you can have in a&nbsp;resource pool, the list of users only displays the first 2000 users, listed alphabetically.

 We recommend that you remove users that have been deactivated or have moved roles or departments, to ensure you always have an accurate list of users in all resource pools.

-For more information about resource pools, see [Resource pools overview in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).
+For more information about resource pools, see [Resource pools overview](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).

 ## Access requirements